Portland (1947 tugboat): 1957 Portland saves the Hawthorne Bridge

 On April 14, 1957, two ships set to be scrapped broke from their moorings and collided with the Hawthorne Bridge.
 Two of the most powerful diesel tugs available were unable to do much more than relieve some of the strain from the bridge.
-Portland was able to free the ships and tow them to moorings before the strain broke the bridge.
-The Columbia River Pilots Association saw this incident as justification for having insisted that Portland be a steam-powered sternwheeler.
+The Portland was able to free the ships and tow them to moorings before the strain broke the bridge.
+The Columbia River Pilots Association saw this incident as justification for having insisted that the Portland be a steam-powered sternwheeler.